Laxmikant-Pyarelal is the name that needs no introduction in the field of Hindi Film Music or Hindustani Music.

 Laxmikant-Pyarelal (1963 – 1998) was / is a household name in every part of India, from the mid sixty to till date.
 The name represents an archive of hit film music that was churned out non-stop right from 1963 till the end of the century.
 LP, Laxmikant-Pyarelal were amongst the few Hindi Film Music Directors of the good old yesteryears who were active right till the end.

-Laxmikantji have also worked as a musicians with C. Ramchandra, Shankar-Jaikishan, O P Nayyar, Hemant Kumar, Ravi, Roshan and S D Burman.
+Laxmikantji have also worked as a musician, to play Mandolin with C. Ramchandra, Shankar-Jaikishan, O P Nayyar, Hemant Kumar, Ravi, Roshan and S D Burman.

 Pyarelal Ramprasad Sharma, was born on 3rd September, 1940.
 He was the son of a renowned trumpeter Ramprasad Sharma, whose knowledge of music was well known and extended well beyond playing the trumpet.
 Pyarelal learnt his music basics from his father and later went on to learn the violin from a Goan teacher Mr. Anthony Gonsalves.
 Later the name Anthony Gonsalves was even used in the film Amar Akbar Anthony released in 1977 having LP’s music as a tribute to Mr. Gonsalves.
 Pyarelal started to play the violin when he was eight years old and practiced the same 8 to 12 hours daily.
 By the age of 12, his family’s financial condition forced him to earn money by playing in studios.
 Pyarelal then used to frequent visiting and playing the violin in studios such as Ranjit Studio.